LuaVarela/FinalProjectToDoApp/README.md

 # FinalProjectToDoApp

+The websiste is made for tracking your daily tasks.
+It contains a Home/ sign in / sign up and a dashboard where your tasks are created, stored and, if you want, modified.

+Technologies used in the project
-A simple task manager made in Vue + Bootstrap
+Vue + Bootstrap 5 + Supabase.

 Project premises:
 •Authentication